 Use quality ingredients and allow enough time for the caramelizing of the onions.
 You will want to caramelize those onions for at least 30 minutes.
 That will ensure the full bodied, rich flavor that French Onion Soup is known and loved for.
 You can find Amawaterways recipe directions here:

 Then, I came across this recipe for this yummy comfort food: Creamy Coconut Vegetarian Korma.
 I love curry, do you?
 I love to imagine I'm in some far off land eating this.
 But until I am, I'll be using this recipe from The Endless Meal Blog.
-(If you'd like to be on our mailing list for the India 2021 trip, email me with India in the subject line)
+(If you'd like to be on our mailing list for our future India trip, email me with India in the subject line)

 INGREDIENTS for CREAMY COCONUT VEGETARIAN KORMA